 The Old Library also possesses a book given to Astell by Mary Somerset, Dowager Duchess of Beaufort and the mother of the aforementioned Anne, Countess of Coventry.
 The book is a publication of Mary Somerset’s father’s writings, who was a Royalist in the Civil War and executed upon government orders in 1649 (Old Library F.10.38).

-We may add another name to this circle of aristocratic scholarly women: Elizabeth Methuen (-1723), who was married to the English ambassador to Portugal.
+We may add another name to this circle of aristocratic scholarly women: an Elizabeth Methuen.
 She was a neighbour and close friend of Mary Astell, and left Astell some of her library in her will.
 The Old Library has a two-volume set of John Harris’ Lexicon Technicum from 1708 (Old Library F.2.28-29), originally from Methuen’s library.
 Astell’s inscription in volume 1 reads, “M. Astell St. James’s day 1723.
 Part of ye legacy left me by Mrs E. Methuen who died July 4.
 1723”.

 Due to the distinctive bindings and handwritten classmarks of Methuen’s books, it is possible to identify other items from her library which have come to the Old Library.The collection is a fascinating insight into female literary circles of the early eighteenth century, but what motivated Astell to give books to Magdalene is a mystery.
 One possible theory is that there is a connection with Daniel Waterland, who was Master of Magdalene during Mary Astell’s successful writing career through to her death.
 Waterland was an enthusiast of Astell’s work and recommends her book entitled ‘The Religion of a Church of England-Woman’ in his publication of 1703, ‘Advice to a Young Student’, calling Astell an ‘ingenious lady’.
 One can see the recommendation at the bottom of the page depicted above.